On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: Proof of holomorphic convexity in subanalytic case

 where $\pi_1$ denotes the projection onto the first factor.\\ Denote $\tilde{E}=\{z_1\in\Delta:\ \tilde{f}\text{\ is not real analytic at\ }z_1\}$ to be the singular set of $\tilde{f}$, then locally

 Since $\tilde{E}$ is a 1-dimensional subanalytic subset of $\Delta$, it is semianalytic by Proposition \ref{lowdim}.
-Then $E$ can be seen as a disc bundle over the semianalytic set $\tilde{E}$.
-This is a generalization of the disc bundle over manifolds (cf. work of Diederich and Ohsawa \cite{DO}) and we sought a similar result about the holomorphic convexity of the total space.\\ In conclusion, we have the following commutative diagram:\\
+Then $E$ can be seen as a disc bundle over the semianalytic set $\tilde{E}$.\\ In conclusion, we have the following commutative diagram:\\